mikeCenters/NumberTextField/README.md

     - I attempted to remove all whitespaces at assignment during formatting, but it seems to not work.
     - Requires more investigation.

-- Percentage Formatter:
-    - Unable to input a zero after a decimal: "0.01%".
-Trailing zeroes are filtered?

 - UI
     - The keyboard is not changing when assigned in SwiftUI.
     - View is rendered full screen: AutoLayoutConstraints?

 - Decimal Value
-    - When a limit is used, the value property is not limited.
-Test whole and fractional limits.
+    - When a limit is set on the formatter, the value property is not retaining the limits.
+        - Test whole and fractional limits.
         - The limit is only applying to the formatted string.
         - This can likely be resolved with the use of the NumberFormatter during assignment of the value.

-- NumberFormatter.minimumFractionalDigits is preserving erased digits.
-    - The plan is to provide tracking of erased digits and altering the minimumFractionalDigits property before assignment.
+- Currency Value
+    - The NumberFormatter.minimumFractionDigit property is not preserved for commit.
+        - This is due to the Coordinator adjusting the minimum value for trailing zeroes.
+        - Resolve this issue by assigning the defined minimum on commit.

 - Set access control.